- Studying Law at Yale

 Most students take the July bar exam during the summer after graduation.
 However, students who haven’t obtained a job by graduation or who are working in a temporary position, such as a judicial clerkship or fellowship, may decide to defer taking the exam until later.
 Keep in mind that while many legal positions do not have bar passage as a prerequisite for hiring, a few do.
 To the extent possible, learn the hiring requirements of your desired employer(s).
 Feel free to speak with a CDO counselor regarding any questions about these issues.

 Students who will be clerking for a judge after graduation have some unique considerations relating to the bar exam in terms of both timing and expense reimbursement.
 Some judges prefer that their clerks not study or sit for the bar during their clerkships; in those situations, clerks schedule their bar exams around the start or end dates of their clerkships.
 Some judges prefer clerks to take the bar exam prior to the commencement of their clerkships.
 Other judges have no preference.
-Because clerks with bar admission and one year of legal experience can earn an additional $11,000 during their clerkships, clerks who pass the bar prior to their clerkships may be entitled to a jump in salary late in their clerkship year.
+Because clerks with bar admission and one year of legal experience are eligible for a higher pay grade, clerks who pass the bar prior to their clerkships may be entitled to a (prorated) salary hike late in their clerkship year.
 Consult CDO’s Judicial Clerkships in the U.S. guide for detailed clerkship salary information.

 Consult your state’s bar admissions office for accurate application information.
 Links to those offices are available on the NCBE website through the drop down list found under Directory.
 Some applications can be downloaded from the web; for other states, you must call or write to request an application.

-Some application deadlines are quite early (e.g., Illinois—February 15 for the July exam); some give a range (e.g., New York—between 120 and 90 days prior to the date of the exam); and others are later (e.g., Virginia—May 10 for July exam).
-Many states offer both a regular filing deadline and a late filing deadline (for an additional fee).
+Some application deadlines are quite early (e.g., Illinois—February 15 for the July exam, though an applicant can register late as late as September 15 upon payment of escalating late fees); some give a range (e.g., New York—between April 1 and April 30 for the July exam); and others are later (e.g., Virginia—typically May 10 for the July exam, or Massachusetts—typically May 11 or May 12 for the July exam).
+Some states, like Illinois, offer both a regular filing deadline and a late filing deadline (for an additional fee), but many do not.

 Get to work on your application early—most of them are very involved and will take more time than you might think to complete.
 For example, you may be asked to list every place that you have lived in the past 10 years, every job you have held, and information about your financial and credit history.
 It can take a lot of time to track down all of this information.